 Set an expert to catch an expert

 The cross-examination of an expert witness is a very delicate exercise.
-Unless your own expert has provided you with ammunition which will make it possible for you to embarrass the expert, you are often well advised to ask only a few innocuous questions to which you know the answers or even to ask no question!
+Unless your own expert has provided you with ammunition that will make it possible for you to embarrass the expert, you are often well advised to ask only a few innocuous questions to which you know the answers, or even to ask no questions at all!

-And, by the way, do not forget to ensure that your own expert has disclosed to you all his written and oral opinion pieces on the subject matter of his expertise!– Yves Fortier QC, 20 Essex Street Chambers and Cabinet Yves Fortier
+And, by the way, do not forget to ensure that your own expert has disclosed to you all written and oral opinion pieces on the subject matter of his or her expertise!– Yves Fortier QC, Twenty Essex Chambers and Cabinet Yves Fortier

 Second, arbitral tribunals generally accept party-appointed experts as learned and qualified to express opinions within a given field of expertise, subject to cross-examination and specific submissions on the matter.
 Consequently, there is ordinarily no need for a party to apply for leave to submit party-appointed expert evidence or to prove in any formal way that the expert is qualified or that the testimony is the product of reliable principles and methods.
 That said, when adducing expert evidence, a party is well advised to demonstrate both that there are important disputed issues requiring expert evidence and that the specific party-appointed expert will be of assistance to the arbitral tribunal in deciding these issues.
 Questions most often arise in this respect with legal experts – many arbitral tribunals doubt the utility of lengthy expert legal opinions that cover well-trodden areas of the law and are effectively legal submissions in all but name.